Larger Datasets Can Be Repeated More: A Theoretical Analysis of Multi-Epoch Scaling in Linear Regression: Introduction

 \item Technically, we derive the optimal learning rate (Lemma~\ref{thm:convex-opt-lr}) for multi-epoch SGD in linear regression and its corresponding approximation formula for the expected excess risk up to an $o(1)$ multiplicative error (Lemma~\ref{thm:convex-L-estimate}).
 These results may be of independent interest.

-\item In~\Cref{sec:experiments}, we conduct LLM pretraining experiments up to $200$B repeated tokens, and empirically validate our theoretical predictions.
-The results confirm that $E(K, N) \approx K$ for small $K$, and that for fixed $K$, the effective reuse rate increases monotonically with $N$.
-This provides direct evidence for our main conclusion: larger datasets can be repeated more. \end{enumerate}
+\item In~\Cref{sec:experiments}, we conduct LLM pretraining experiments with up to $200$B repeated tokens.
+Consistent with our theoretical findings, the empirical results show that $E(K, N) \approx K$ for small $K$, but eventually saturates at an epoch number that scales linearly with $\log N$.
+See also~\Cref{fig:main-llm} for details. \end{enumerate}